RogueTex/RogueTex.github.io/_posts/2017-09-08-plant-disease-classifier-final.md

 ## Wrapping It Up

 And there you have it—a plant disease classifier that knows its stuff.
 We’ve built a neural network, set up image preprocessing, and wrapped it all up in a nice Streamlit interface.

-Want to add more features?
-Go for it!
-Turn it into a mobile app or even add a “Plant Encouragement” feature that says something nice if your plant’s struggling.
-(Because who doesn’t love a little positive reinforcement?)
-Happy coding, and may your plants never get the “Cedar apple rust”!
+Happy coding 👨‍💻!